This post may contain affiliate links. For more information, read my disclosure policy.

 - Pastry bag

 - One batch of my favorite sugar cookie frosting (or canned icing)

 How to Decorate Bunny Cookies

-1. Tint Frosting: Make your frosting and tint it to match your colored sugars.
+- Tint Frosting: Make vanilla buttercream frosting and tint it to match your colored sugars.
 So, if you are using multiple colors, divide the frosting and tint each batch.

-3. Frost & Dip: Frost the bunny cookies and then dip each one frosting-side-down in the matching sugar.
-Lightly press the cooking into the sugar to ensure it’s evenly coated.
+- Frost & Dip: Frost the bunny cookies and then dip each one frosting-side-down in the matching sugar.
+Lightly press the cooking into the sugar to ensure its evenly coated.

 - No time to make cookies from scratch?
 Use refrigerated sugar cookie dough and canned frosting to make it super easy.

 - Use my chocolate cutout cookie recipe for a fun twist.

 - Want to make little bunny faces?
 You can use sprinkles to make eyes and noses for your bunny cookies.

 - Want to make them ahead?
 Once frosted, bunny sugar cookies will keep for three days in an airtight container.
 You can also bake the cookies and freeze them for later.